cappuccino/cappuccino.org/source/learn/debugging.html.markdown

 ![Console](tuto-debugger-6.png)

 On the left side, you can see the Call Stack of the application.
-This will contain methods called internally by Cappuccino.
+This contains methods called internally by Cappuccino.

-In the middle, this is your code compiled by Cappuccino and the debugger is blocked on the line of code that caused the exception.
+In the middle you have your code compiled by Cappuccino.
+The debugger has stopped on the line of code that caused the exception.

-On the right side, you can see the local variables of the current scope, the closure variables and the global variables (this will contain all of the variables of Cappuccino).
+On the right side you can see the local variables of the current scope, the closure(s) and the global scope.
+(There are quite a few global  variables in Cappuccino.)

 Note that the code has been compiled from Objective-J to JavaScript by Cappuccino at this point, so the code does not look exactly like your original code.
 For example: